The Call of the Wild (1908 film): Plot

 The story, set in the late 1800s, is a cross-cultural melodrama about Gladys Penrose (Florence Lawrence), a young white woman who rejects the professed love of George Redfeather (Charles Inslee).
 George, a Native American, has lived for years in white society and has just returned to the American West from Pennsylvania, where he graduated with high honors and was a football star at a prominent "Indian boarding school" in Carlisle.
 In recognition of George's scholastic and athletic achievements, Gladys's father, a lieutenant in the United States Army, holds a formal reception and dance for the local "hero".
 George, however, has fallen desperately in love with Gladys, and at the party he openly expresses his feelings to her as well as his desire to marry her one day.
 She angrily dismisses his advances, and her father, also angered, orders the young man out of the Penrose house.

 After leaving the party, George goes back to the small house in town where he living.
 Once back in his bedroom—humiliated and infuriated by his treatment—he strips off his "white man's" formal evening attire and dons traditional native buckskin clothing as well as an elaborate war bonnet.
 He then leaves the town and rejoins his tribe "in the wilds".
 Back with his "own people", George agitates a small group of his fellow braves with a fiery speech and bottles of whiskey, and then, after becoming inebriated, he returns by himself to the town to spy on Gladys and to observe her activities.
 When he sees her go riding alone on horseback into the countryside, George assembles six of his braves, and they chase and capture Gladys while she is gathering wildflowers.
 George now tries to force his affections on her as his men watch and laugh in the background.
 Gladys struggles and rebuffs him.
 She then points to the sky and implores George to allow her to leave, reminding him not to abandon the teachings of God or to ignore the constant "presence of the All Powerful Master".
 Suddenly ashamed and contrite, George drops to his knees.
 When he rises, he leads her back toward her horse, but the other braves attempt to stop her.
 George pushes his men away, draws his knife, and threatens them if they do not allow her to go.
 The men back off as he helps Gladys onto her horse.
 After he kisses her hand, she departs.
 He now finds her handkerchief on the ground, presses it to his face, and exhibits remorse again for his actions.
 His men appear to be disgusted by this change in his behavior.
-George now rides off alone, still clutching Gladys's handkerchief and visibly sad.
+George rides off alone, still clutching Gladys's handkerchief and visibly sad.
 After holding the handkerchief to his face one last time, he drops it to the ground and leaves the scene.